• Skip to primary navigation

 Deep breathing is my second favorite grounding technique to calm anxiety.
 Most of us do not breathe properly in the first place (with the belly expanding fully) and are thus not getting enough oxygen.

-Deep breathing simply helps to calm the nervous system.
+Deep breathing helps to calm the nervous system.
 You can feel this happening anytime you stop and take deep breaths.
-It's used by hypnotherapists to bring us down into slower brainwaves that are calmer for this very reason, because the mind becomes more receptive to other thoughts and ideas.
+It's used by hypnotherapists to bring us down into slower brainwaves that are calmer, making the mind more receptive to other thoughts and ideas.

 No matter where you are, you can stop and take deep belly breaths.
 It feels like an amazing stretch for the belly and begins to bring your awareness to the present moment.